samanthapoth/CS-3980_MidtermProject/README.md

 ## 4. Using the App

-To run the app, install the requirements in requirements.txt as shown above.
+To run the app, create a virtual environment and install the requirements in requirements.txt as shown above in #1.
 After that, navigate using the 'cd' command to the folder where this project is stored.
 Then, paste the following command in your terminal:

 uvicorn main:app --port 8000 --reload